 Toulouse-Lautrec immortalized her in his portraits and posters of her dancing at the Moulin Rouge.

 At this point in her career, she was the toast of Paris and the highest paid entertainer of the day.
+Few ladies of her time enjoyed the independence and freedom Weber did, years before women had the right to vote.
 She’d been booked as a permanent headliner at the Moulin Rouge, and thanks to her frequent habit of picking up a customer’s glass and quickly downing its contents while dancing past their table, she’d earned her affectionate nickname “la goulue” (the glutton).

 But the excess of the Belle Epoque had a pendulum effect for Weber, who was either on top of the world or drinking her weight in absinthe in a lifestyle that was burning a little too brightly.
 “You had the gramophone, electricity, and these cabarets,” says a historian François Reynaert, “Paris was a place of joy, but also distraction.
 The working class was growing, but their rights weren’t evolving.”